28 Feb Strasbourg: an alsace wine adventure

-Strasbourg was my beginning and my end… of a three-day, two-night trip through the vineyards of Alsace, guided by Clos Driver Wine Tours.
+Strasbourg was my beginning and my end … of a three-day, two-night trip through the vineyards of Alsace, guided by Clos Driver Wine Tours (see my itinerary below).

-Strasbourg, the capital of the Alsace region of France, is a city of European institutions; to name a few, the Council of Europe & the European Parliament.
+Strasbourg, the capital of the Alsace region of France, is a city of European institutions: the European Parliament and the Council of Europe, to name two.

-The three most famous designers from Alsace are: Frédéric Bartholi, of New York Statue of Liberty fame (born in Colmar); fashion designer Thierry Mugler (Strasbourg); and Jean-Jacques Waltz, aka Hansi (Colmar), a 20th-century artist of Alsatian folklore whose work inspires the silhouetted characters so popular in Alsace, especially on table cloths in the Alsatian colours of red and white.
+The three most famous designers from Alsace are: Frédéric Bartholdi, of New York Statue of Liberty fame (born 1834 in Colmar); fashion designer Thierry Mugler (b.
+1948, Strasbourg); and Jean-Jacques Waltz, aka Hansi (b.
+1873, Colmar) of Alsatian folklore fame, and whose work inspires the silhouetted characters so popular in Alsace, especially on table cloths in the Alsatian colours of red and white.

 Food & wine in Strasbourg

-On my list of restaurants were Jour de Fête (blog to follow) and Au Point de Corbeau (closed for the holidays).
+My favourite was Jour de Fête Restaurant & Wine Bar – discover more in my blog post, but unfortunately the restaurant is now closed.
+I was also recommended Au Point de Corbeau.
 Both are in the Krutenau district, on the other side of the river Ill from the city centre.
-I liked this district… not many tourists, and a leisurely 25-minute walk along pedestrianised streets from my hotel near the train station.
+I liked this district … not many tourists, and a leisurely 25-minute walk along pedestrianised streets from my hotel near the train station.

 My hotel in Strasbourg